kr4g/Klotho/README.md

     >>> skora.df_to_synthSeq(score_df, 'path/to/score/dir/my_score.synthSequence')
     ```

-    In the world of `AlloPy`, it is always possible to ask the five daemons for help.
+    In the world of `AlloPy`, it is always possible to ask the five dæmons for help.
 Simply call the Python `help()` function on any class, function, or module in `AlloPy`:
     ```
     >>> import allopy as al
     >>> help(al.chronos)